 Youssef En-Nesyri – Leganés

 Watford have had success shopping in La Liga in recent summers, bringing Gerard Deulofeu and Kiko Femenía in the last couple of years.
-However, there is a note of caution, too, with José Manuel Jurado, Nordin Amrabat, Marc Navarro and Isaac Success enjoying mixed Vicarage Road careers.
+However, there is a note of caution, too, with José Manuel Jurado, Nordin Amrabat, Isaac Success enjoying mixed Vicarage Road careers.

 Moroccan international En-Nesyri, though, could be exactly what the Hornets are looking for.
 Tall (6ft 2in), physically imposing and no slouch either, the 22-year-old bagged Leganés' first-ever La Liga hat-trick last season against Real Betis.
 The Andalusian outfit are reportedly keen on the former Málaga forward, as are Arsenal.